 Read more of this content when you subscribe today.

-Remove yourself from daily stress and recharge your life in a Vistabule teardrop trailer with roof-integrated solar energy.
-Now you can find peace way off the grid and still have a piece of home.
+Remove yourself from daily stress and recharge your life.
+All in a Vistabule teardrop trailer with roof-integrated solar energy.
+Now you can also find peace way off the grid and still have a piece of home.
 Lights?
 Fan?
 Phone?
 Computer?
 Camera?
 Refrigerator?
 Heater?
-Not to mention the snuggly bed and a full-kitchen.
+Not to mention also the snuggly bed and a full-kitchen.

-The design of the Vistabule Teardrop trailer harkens back to the 1950’s, but the amenities are oh, so new – starting with built-in solar panels by Sunflare.
+Most noteworthy is the design of the Vistabule Teardrop trailer.
+For it harkens back to the 1950’s, but the amenities are oh, so new I mean starting with built-in solar panels by Sunflare.

-Outdoor adventurists can have flexible solar panels built into the roof, capturing solar energy throughout the day.
-That makes it easier to power your stuff, so once you are ready to lift your kicks as evening falls, all you have to do is open the wine.
+Outdoor adventurists can have flexible solar panels built into the roof.
+Thereby capturing solar energy throughout the day.
+That makes it easier to power your stuff at night.
+You know, so once you are ready to lift your kicks as evening falls.
+Then all for you to do is open the wine.

 The optional, customized panels are flexible and bend with the curve of the trailer’s roof to keep the Vistabule’s beautiful design line highly refined.